Shared Decision Making Committee (SDMC)

 According to HISD Board Policy, the Head of School serves as chairperson of the committee and as a member; a co-chairperson is elected from the school professional staff.
-Each September an election is held by secret ballot to determine the school-based members of the SDMC.
 Each member serves a two-year staggered term.
-Schools may identify first and second runner-ups that would fill vacancies during the first nine weeks of school only.
-When a vacancy occurs after that time period, an election is held by secret ballot to select a new representative to complete the term.
+Schools may identify first and second runners-up that would fill vacancies When a vacancy occurs after that time period, an election is held by secret ballot to select a new representative to complete the term.

 November 16, 2020